 And keeping your gold stash in a safe deposit box isn’t ideal.
 You’ll have to pay the bank to store it and trust them to keep it secure.

 Final Thoughts: Bitcoin vs. Gold

 Since both can’t be inflated or printed, and neither are correlated with the stock market, they will often be compared to one another.
 Even with all the similarities, gold and bitcoin are very different.

-If you’re looking to buy some bitcoin or another cryptocurrency, Coinbase is a well-known and trusted exchange.
-Sign up and get $10 in BTC for free with our referral link.
+If you’re looking to buy some bitcoin or other cryptocurrencies, Coinbase is a well-known and trusted exchange.

-Buying physical gold can easily be done online (affiliate link) or at a local coin shop.
+Buying physical gold can easily be done online or at a local coin shop.

 The widespread debate on bitcoin vs. gold is likely to continue.
 Only time will tell which is better or if they are even similar enough to compare